abbotto/rectangular/readme/services.md

 ## Services
-- Services are used for sending/receiving and manipulating data.
+- Services are used for sending/receiving/manipulating data.